Building a Modern Coffee Shop in OO Gauge

 I photographed the signage to create the menu boards, and I built the counters and display cabinets from scratch.
 Please note the white plastic cut out; I needed to securely fix an inner wall of the toilet to the outside wall.
 I did not have a suitable tool, so I made an exact cut to hold the two pieces in place as the glue set.
 Needs must as they say.

 The Finished Model

-I usually attach my roofs to my models but in this case it is just form fitted.
+I usually attach my roofs to my models, but in this case it is just form-fitted.
 This is so I can easily access and display the interior.
-Also over the next year I want to add a waitress, seated customers, additional coffee tables and tiny coffee barrista !
+Also, over the next year, I want to add a waitress, seated customers, additional coffee tables and tiny coffee barista!
 I will remember to add one more photo in the future.